un-simp/RPI-Polaroid/README.md

 Save the Autostart File

-When you have entered the proper commands to launch your script, press Ctrl+X. You will be asked if you would like to save your changes, type Y and press ↵ Enter.
+When you have entered the proper commands to launch the script, press Ctrl+X. You will be asked if you would like to save your changes, type Y and press ↵ Enter.